Top Image: Ken Hassell / Bottom Image: Ann Pegelow Kaplan

 Artist Talk: 5 - 6 p.m.

-Inspired by the connectivity that John Dewey saw as essential to the aesthetic experience, this exhibition looks to highlight the work and studio process of two artists with different working methodologies, who at the same time, share a commitment to painting as a practice deeply informed by both, the landscape of material culture and the transformation that occurs in the creative process.
-Thus, along with showcasing new paintings produced over the year leading up to the exhibition, importantly the exhibition will also feature source materials and other archived elements critical to their studio practice.
+This exhibition highlights the work and studio process of two artists with different working methodologies, who at the same time share a commitment to painting as a practice deeply informed by both, the landscape of material culture and the transformation that occurs in the creative process.
+Thus, along with showcasing new paintings, importantly the exhibition will also feature source materials and other archived elements critical to their studio practice.

 Images from 2006 Student Juried Exhibition